 Join more than 100,000 members today and you’ll get:

-Media hubs are the latest answer – they’re essentially mini content providers.
-They stream content from online services like Netflix but also from your mobile devices and computers.
+They’re essentially content-streaming devices.
+They stream content from online services, such as Netflix, but also from your mobile devices and computers, on to your TV.
 However, you’ll need a home WiFi network for them to work.

 We tested them for ease of use – which covers everything from the initial set-up to streaming content.